 - Wash your hands frequently with soap and water for 20 seconds.
 If you don’t have access to soap and water, use alcohol-based hand sanitizer.

 - Maintain at least six feet of distance between yourself and anyone who is coughing or sneezing.
 This is social distancing.

 - Avoid touching your eyes, nose, and mouth.

 - Cover your mouth and nose when you cough or sneeze.
 Do not use your hands.

 - Stay home if you feel unwell.
 If you have a fever, cough, or difficulty breathing, seek medical attention and call in advance.
-Calling in advance will allow your healthcare provider to quickly direct you to the right health facility.
+Calling in advance will allow your healthcare provider to direct you to the right health facility quickly.

 If you would like more information about our office’s dedication to your health and safety, please give us a call.
-For more information about what you can do to if you are sick or how you can protect yourself and help prevent the spread of COVID-19, please visit: cdc.gov/COVID19.
+For more information about what you can do if you are sick or how you can protect yourself and help prevent the spread of COVID-19, please visit cdc.gov/COVID19.

 To stay up to date on this issue in the state of California specifically, please visit covid19.ca.gov.